0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 artificially imposed lines.
 Now is the time we should be gathering forces in our local communities with the friends, coworkers and families that actually impact our daily lives.
-Think global; act local is a cliche, but it works, and its our best defense against the shitstorm to come.
+Think global; act local is a cliche, but it works, and it's our best defense against the shitstorm to come.

 ## At Present

 I can freely drive from home to any state in the US, without interference from the police or border patrol.
-Border patrol thinks they can have their way with folks along the border, but its just a hassle.
+Border patrol thinks they can have their way with folks along the border, but it's just a hassle.
 TSA wastes time with security theater at airports, but I can travel to any country without problem.
 Be polite, say as little as possible, and the headache goes away.

 When planes fly overhead, I sometimes look to the sky and wonder where those travellers are going.
 I don't worry about drone strikes at home.
 When I hear police sirens, I typically don't even notice, its probably a traffic infraction.
-Don't talk to the police, but be polite (being respectful is different) and the headache goes away.
+Don't talk to the police, but be polite and the headache (usually) goes away.

 I will express my opinions and disagreements with the U.S.A government as I always have.
 I will continue to be anti-war, anti-drone, anti-neoliberal,